 The one thing that I want you to take from this is that those who teach their children at home are individuals who may or may not have anything in common with each except for homeschooling.
 Homeschoolers cannot be categorized into one type.

 There isn't any official way that I know of and the following words can be used to refer to homeschooling and most of those who hear or read them will know what you are talking about:

 - home ed

 - school at home

-- children learn at home - does not exclusivity refer to home ed
+- children learn at home - does not exclusively refer to home ed

-- teaches children at home - does not exclusivity refer to home ed
+- teaches children at home - does not exclusively refer to home ed

 Is it legal to home school?